black-river-gaming/albion-killbot/server/README.md

 You can drop that into an `.env` file or in your system's environment variables.

-We have a convencience script called `ctl.sh` (refered in this guide as `ctl`) that you can use to quickly start the project.
+We have a convencience script called `ctl.sh` (refered in this guide as `ctl`) that you can install using `npm link` and use to quickly start the project.
 This assumes you have the requirements set-up.
-If your system is not compatible with shell script, the commands inside are well-descripted so you can use them directly instead.
+The commands inside are well-descripted so you can use them directly if you wish.

 To start the project, just run: